wifisensing/PicoScenes-Manual/source/scenarios.rst

 In the following examples, we demonstrate how to use PicoScenes to drive SDR device to transmit Wi-Fi packets with gradually enriched low-level controls.
 We assume your SDR ID is ``SDR_ID`` and your SDR supports sufficiently high sampling rate, like 200 MSPS or higher.

 .. _sdr-tx-20-cbw:
-Transmit 20 MHz bandwidth 802.11n Format Frames
+Transmitting 20 MHz bandwidth 802.11n Format Frames
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you just want to transmit some 802.11n rate, 20 MHz bandwidth frames at 5900 MHz channel for CSI measurement, you can use the following command: